Mind is working to create mentally healthy communities. We believe that mental health is everyone’s business…

 Mind Skills Development Service

-Mind’s Better Lives Programme offers training courses, employment support, work opportunities and workshops for adults experiencing mental health problems.
+Mind’s Better Lives Programme offers educational courses, employment support, training and work opportunities and workshops for adults experiencing mental health problems.

 Mind training and employment programmes are recovery focused and combine educational, creative and wellbeing activities to achieve the best outcomes for trainees and adult learners.